 While people usually look forward to moving on after settling a legal matter, court orders may need to be revisited to account for changing circumstances.
-While not all aspects of a divorce decree are open to change, child support and child custody modifications are actually common.
+While not all aspects of a divorce decree are open to change, child support, child custody, and parenting time modifications are actually quite common.
+Similarly, it may be necessary to revisit paternity orders to ensure that the best interests of the child are being met.
 Additionally, spousal maintenance modifications may be accomplished under some special circumstances.
 As divorce lawyers with extensive post-decree experience, our team at Shilts & Setlak, LLC can advise you of the circumstances that make modification possible.

 To modify a child custody order, parents must prove that there has been a substantial change in at least one of the custody factors since the last order was entered and also that the proposed modification would be in the child’s best interests.

 When a custodial parent wants to relocate with the child, however, a different set of rules applies.
-Parents who want to move must request permission from the court and provide the other parent with notice and the opportunity to object.
+At a minimum, parents who want to change residence must file a notice with the Clerk of the Court and provide the other parent with the opportunity to object in a timely manner.
 Either party also may ask the court to set a hearing to modify any existing custody or parenting time orders based on consideration of several factors:

 A child support order may be changed only under one of two circumstances:

 To modify a spousal maintenance order after divorce, one must show that a substantial and continuing change in circumstances has made the existing order unreasonable.
 Most often, spousal maintenance is subject to downward modification or termination.
 However, upward modification is occasionally approved.